From San Cristobal to Yucatan’s flatlands. Visits to famous and remote Maya ruins. Mystical, overgrown places in the dense forest.

 Hence, the mystical atmosphere of the place starts to disappear.

 By 10 am the real business starts.
 You hear the guides in all languages you can imagine explaining whatever they consider important or the tourists want to hear, …

 … or pushing the poor visitors to buy some more souvenirs for their grandma, auntie Emilie or cousin Dung Feng Peng.

 Time to sneak to the more remote structures, out of the reach of ordinary package tours.

 Hey – that’s it for world famous Palenque.
-A place definitely worth the visit if you go at the right time of the day and the right place once a few busloads of visitors have arrived.
+A place definitely worth a visit if you go at the right time of the day and to the right place once a few busloads of visitors have arrived.
 This way it definitely remains a kind of mystical place.

 The next day another tour.
 Not because we liked the last 1 so much.
 No, it’s simply because we want to visit 2 pretty remote sites: Yaxchilan and Bonampak at the Guatemalan border.
 Pretty complicated to go there.
 For the 1st 1 the last stretch is by boat, the latter 1 you can only visit with the transport provided by the locals.
 We finally decide to book with Tulum Transportadores Turistica, Some 800 Peso per person for 14h babysitting.
 And as they promised that we would not have to visit any shops nor need to listen to any guide we decided to go.

 Thus, at 6 am we’re on the way.
 In a pretty smelly and bumpy van.
 12 poor participants and an autistic driver.
 An hour later the 1st stop: breakfast.
 Ok, that’s welcome.